hchautran/hchautran.github.io/content/notes/Initialization in C.md

-// Good uses of default initialization std::string filename;  // Will be assigned from user input std::vector<int> data; // Will be populated later int result;            // Will be calculated and assigned
+// Good uses of default initialization std::string filename;  // Will be assigned from user input std::vector<int> data; // Will be populated later int result;
+result=0; // Will be calculated and assigned immediately

 // Avoid for built-in types unless absolutely necessary int x;  // Dangerous - contains garbage value